Helotes was incorporated as a city

-or corn on the cob, has been on Texas maps since the nineteenth century.
+in 1981; however, the town has been on Texas maps since the nineteenth century.
 The term elotes, a Nahuatl/Spanish word that means corn on

 report described the area where Apaches scalped a Spaniard who had been looking for stray horses.
 Lipan Apaches, Tonkawas,

 and Comanches camped in the Helotes hills.
 The Apaches grew corn along the fertile banks of Helotes Creek before the

 Comanches' frequent raids made such agricultural activities impossible.